Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 [installation instructions] on our [GitHub repository].

 ### Advanced Installation
-With the changes to Unity Package Manager in 2021, experimental packages will not show up in package list and have to be installed manually.
+With the changes to Unity Package Manager in 2021, experimental packages will not show up in the package list and have to be installed manually.
 There are two recommended ways to install the package manually:

 #### Github via Package Manager